sofiatam/Assignment09-DH150/README.md

 ## Evaluation and revision history
-Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

-I also audited the accessibility of Yelp's website to see how ADA compatible it was.
-I also tested various color schemes

 I also conducted usability tests to see how usable the website Yelp was.
 The purpose of usability tests is to evaluate a site's interface and notice flaws in its usability.
 For the usability tests, I created tasks that addressed these heuristic issues I previously noticed:
 - Difficulties in filtering search results
 - Sponsored results distort actual search results
 - Certain site features are difficult to find

 Read more about my usability test [here](https://github.com/sofiatam/Assignment02-DH150).

+I audited the accessibility of Yelp's website to see how ADA compatible it was.
+I also tested various color schemes for their accessibility.
+See the results of Yelp's accessibility test [here](https://github.com/sofiatam/Assignment07-DH150/blob/master/audit-YELP.pdf).

+Click [here](https://github.com/sofiatam/Assignment07-DH150) to see all of the results for my accessibility tests.

 ## Pitch video [update the video after recording your presentation]